nitrowinproject/NitroWin/README.md

 ### :wrench: · Tweaks

-My tweaks are licensed under the [Zero-Clause-BSD license](https://github.com/Nitro4542/NitroWin.Tweaks/blob/main/LICENSE).
+My tweaks are licensed under the [Zero-Clause-BSD license](https://github.com/nitrowinproject/Tweaks/blob/main/LICENSE).
 But note that most tweaks that are used in this project were made by AtlasOS.
 Although they have been converted into a more standard format, I decided to keep the [GPL-3.0 license](https://github.com/Atlas-OS/Atlas/blob/main/LICENSE).
-For more details, check out the [NitroWin.Tweaks repository](https://github.com/Nitro4542/NitroWin.Tweaks).
+For more details, check out the [Tweaks repository](https://github.com/nitrowinproject/Tweaks).

 ### :heavy_exclamation_mark: · Disclaimer